 Get involved in the UNESCO Silk Roads Programme:

 - If you are aged 14-25 and live in, or have visited, one of the regions encompassed by the Silk Roads you are eligible to participate in the International Photo Contest Youth Eyes on the Silk Roads.
 This annual photo contest offers an exciting opportunity for young people from all over the world to capture their understanding of the shared heritage of the Silk Roads through the lens of their camera.

-- If you are living in or have visited one of the regions along the historic Silk Roads, you are invited to share your photos through the platform’s Silk Roads photo gallery.
-We are always pleased to promote cultural heritage from sections of the land and maritime Silk Roads, including historical sites and monuments, costumes and rituals, traditional knowledge and craftsmanship as well as relevant contemporary festivals and events.
-In this respect, we are happy to integrate your photos and images into our Photo Gallery.
+- Additionally, you are invited to share your photos through the platform’s Silk Roads photo gallery.
+We are always pleased to promote cultural heritage from sections of the land and maritime Silk Roads, including historical sites and monuments, costumes and rituals, traditional knowledge, and craftsmanship as well as relevant contemporary festivals and events and to integrate images of them into our Photo Gallery.

 - If you are aware of upcoming events that are relevant to the Silk Roads taking place in your region, let us know about them at email@example.com, so that these events can be announced and promoted through the UNESCO Silk Roads Online Platform.